ArnauNeches/personal-page/README.md

 Merry Xmas!
 This first version of the web-page is going to be html, nothing else.
 I think this early stage of the development is one of the most difficult parts because you actually have to write text hahaha.
 The page will be simple: A main page with three sections (Who I am, Projects, Interests) and some other individual pages such as meta-website (Where this will be written) or books.
 The books page will be connected with a database in the future.

+I deployed.
+For this first version I simply used Vercel but this may change in the future.
+I also had to buy and configure the domain.